dmitriz/aligna/opinionated/rules-js.md

 ### Naming and Style Conventions

-> **Important Note**: While camelCase is the dominant convention in the JavaScript ecosystem, this project **explicitly requires snake_case** for all variable and function names.
-This is an intentional choice to improve readability and consistency.
-We acknowledge this diverges from common JavaScript practice, but maintain this standard across all our code without exception.
+> **Important Note**: This opinionated rule set, located in the `opinionated` folder, **explicitly requires snake_case** for all variable and function names.
+This is a deliberate and non-negotiable decision made to improve readability and consistency within this rule set.
+Strong language is used here because this aspect has been consistently marked by reviewers, and we want to avoid such comments at all costs for this particular opinionated folder.
+Reviewers are requested to refrain from commenting on this aspect and instead focus on other areas of the code.

 - Use `UPPER_SNAKE_CASE` for constants and configuration values
 - Use `snake_case` for variables, functions, and method names